Optimal subgraph structures in scale-free configuration models: Maximum contribution: proof of Theorem (ii)

-Thus we may assume that $H$ is not empty.
-Order the vertices of $H$ in such a way that $u_{m+1},v_{m+1}$ are the last vertices in the ordering (if they are present in $H$ at all).
-We denote the vertices in this order by $w_1,\dots,w_{\abs{V(H)}}$.
-We now pair the half-edges of the erased configuration model $G$ in this order.
-Thus, first we pair all half-edges adjacent to $w_1$.
-Since we condition on $H$ not being present, no edge from $w_1$ is allowed to pair to any of its neighbors in $H$.
-After that, we pair all remaining half-edges from $w_2$, conditionally on these half-edges not connecting to one of the neighbors of $w_2$ in $H$, and so on.
-We continue until all edges of $H$ have at least one incident vertex that has already been paired.
-Then, if we pair the rest of the half-edges, we know that $H$ will not be present.
-Let $B$ denote the number of vertices we have to pair before this happens.
-Note that in this way, we do not have to pair half-edges adjacent to $u_{m+1}$ or to $v_{m+1}$ (if they are present in $H$), since they are last in the ordering, and they are not neighbors of each other in $H$.
-Thus, all neighbors of $u_{m+1}$ and $v_{m+1}$ in $H$ have already been paired before arriving at $u_{m+1}$ or $v_{m+1}$.
-Let $\mathcal{F}_{\leq s}=\sigma((X_{w_{i},j})_{i\leq s, j\in[n]})$ be the information about the pairings that have been constructed up to time $s$.
+We now construct $\ECMnD$ conditionally on the edges $\Omega$ not being present.
+We pair the half-edges of the erased configuration model attached to $w_1,\ldots,w_r$.
+First we pair all half-edges adjacent to $w_1$.
+Since we condition on the edges $\Omega$ not being present, no half-edge from $w_1$ is allowed to pair to any of its neighbors in $\Omega$.
+After that, we pair all remaining half-edges from $w_2$, conditionally on these half-edges not connecting to one of the neighbors of $w_2$ in $\Omega$, and so on.
+We continue until all of the forbidden edges $\Omega$ have at least one incident vertex whose half-edges have already been paired.
+Then, if we pair the rest of the half-edges, we know that none of the edges in $\Omega$ are present.